redd4ford/spider/README.md

 * `python spider.py crawl [url] --depth [int]` - crawl **url** with specified **depth**.
   * `--depth` (default=1) - specify how many child URLs (`<a>` tags) you want to crawl
   * `--silent` (opt) - use this argument to run the command in silent mode, without any logs
+  * `--no-cache`(opt) - disable caching of URLs which were scraped during this command run (leads to DB/file overwrite operations if this link is present in many pages)
+  * `--no-logtime` (opt) - disable crawler execution time measuring
 * `python spider.py cobweb [action]` - perform DB operations: `drop/create/count`.
   * action=`drop` means "drop the table from the DB and remove all the files stored"
   * action=`create` means "create the table in the DB"